 Can we detect this situation in advance?
+Sometimes, failure is inevitable:

+Can we detect this situation in advance?
 Yes: keep track of viable variable assignments as you go

 - initialize w/ domains from problem statement - each time you expand a node, update domains of all unassigned variables